 Raise your hand if you experience stress on a regular basis.
 I’m willing to bet you have your hand up right now.
-And with the holidays coming up I’m guessing you’re about to be dealing with even MORE stress.

 In today’s world virtually everyone is dealing with at least some stress, and unfortunately, many people are dealing with a LOT of stress.
 However, stress does more than affect your mood.
 In fact, stress is a root cause of many chronic illnesses, and there is a particularly strong stress-autoimmune connection.

 Retrospective studies have found that up to 80% of people with an autoimmune condition experienced a period of high stress before developing their disease.
 A recent Swedish study that followed 1 million people over a 30 year period found that people with stress-related disorders such as PTSD were 30 to 40% more likely to develop an autoimmune condition.
 And many of my patients tell me they experience a flare-up in their autoimmune symptoms when dealing with more stress.